There are 43 names in this directory beginning with the letter C.

-A grammatical distinction determined by the syntactic or semantic function of a phrasal head.
-Case is most easily observed in highly inflective languages such as Italian.
-Cases include subjective, objective, causative, dative, etc.
+Case is a grammatical function that marks nouns, pronouns and adjectives.
+It is determined and assigned by the syntactic or semantic function of a phrasal head.
+Case is most easily observed in highly inflective languages such as German, and includes subjective, objective, causative, dative, etc.

 This is an event expressed, often marked by the usage of a causative verb, in which a contributing factor results in the causation of a particular state.
 'My neighbors made me pay to have their lawn cut.'